 It is also possible to open a dedicated forex trading account with many banks and brokers which will give you access to a wide range of currencies.

 For those of you in the United States, where spread betting and Contracts for Difference are not available, you can still open a forex trading account with a specialist forex broker.

 Forex trading lets you trade any liquid currency against any other.
-You are not bound by your home currency.
+Bear in mind, you are not bound by your home currency.
 Just because you get paid in pounds or euros does not mean you can only trade these currencies against foreign currencies.
-A Forex broker should still be able to quote you a price on Japanese yen (JPY) against the US dollar (USD), regardless of your base currency.

 All currencies have a three letter code to designate them, from AUD for Australian dollar to ZAR for South African rand.
 Currencies are quoted as pairs.
 You cannot trade them in isolation.
 You have to trade one currency against another.